 Limited remediation of the "most significant contamination...outside of the fenced area" will be completed in Parcel B, and the remaining impacts will be managed with engineering controls.
 Remediation costs in the Plan associated with Parcel B total approximately \$3,246,000.
-No schedule for eligible activities on Parcel B is provided in the Plan, but the Plan indicates that remedial work will not commence on Parcel B until remedial work has been completed on Parcel A and will be funded by tax increment revenues from Parcel A. As such, based on the tax capture tables in the Plan, remedial work on Parcel B could require an estimated 7 years following the redevelopment of Parcel A to complete.
+No schedule for eligible activities on Parcel B is provided in the Plan, but the Plan indicates that remedial work will not commence on Parcel B until remedial work has been completed on Parcel A and will be funded by tax increment revenues from Parcel A. As such, based on the tax capture tables in the Plan, remedial work on Parcel B could require as much as 7 years following the redevelopment of Parcel A to complete.
+The draft 381 Work Plan (dated April 4, 2018) indicates that remediation activities to be conducted on Parcel B cannot be estimated at this time, but are anticipated to take place during 2019.